What Will We Do with 3D Printers?

 The City and the Storm, photo by Iwan Baan

-To conclude today’s show, DnA takes a visit to the burgeoning new Highland Corridor, a cluster of shops, restaurants, design stores and high profile art galleries that are transforming that strip, says guest Mallery Roberts Morgan.
+To conclude today’s show, DnA takes a visit to the burgeoning new Highland Corridor, a cluster of shops, restaurants, design stores and high profile art galleries that are transforming that strip, says guest Mallory Roberts Morgan.
 One of the current shows is a survey of the architectural and urban photography of Dutch photographer Iwan Baan, on display at Perry Rubenstein gallery.
 Known to date for striking images of avant-garde buildings set in their more rugged context of regular people and gritty surroundings, Baan made perhaps his most career-defining photograph when he happened to be in Manhattan when Hurricane Sandy hit.
 Having established a network of helicopter pilots in New York and cities around the world, he was able to charter a flight and get a vantage point on the city

 On today’s show, he tells the story of capturing The City and The Storm.